 Mapping Infant and Toddler Supply and Demand

-Each of our state partners in Alaska, Arizona, Delaware and Hawaii wanted to investigate supply and demand gaps in infant and toddler care in their states, in addition to mapping supply and demand for children age zero to five.
+Each of our state partners in Alaska, Arizona, Delaware, New York and Hawaii wanted to investigate supply and demand gaps in infant and toddler care in their states, in addition to mapping supply and demand for children age zero to five.
 From state to state, the age of infants and toddlers can be defined differently, and many states do not keep track of these slots separately from a program’s licensed capacity.
 Taking this into account, we worked with each state team to estimate the supply and demand for child care for children age birth to three.
 Check out each story map to learn more!

 Only 18 percent of infants and toddlers (1 in 5) have access to licensed child care.